pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. figure:: images/touching_edges.png

-The validity of the information is application dependant.
+The validity of the information is application dependent.

 - Maybe there is a small barrier for vehicles but not for pedestrians.